 A ‘pavlova’ is a desert made of meringue and cream, topped with fruit, its simple recipe coming in endless variations.

-But one thing that locals usually agree on: it was created, and named, as a tribute to Anna Pavlova, another aspect of the impact she had when she toured.
+One thing that locals usually agree on: it was created, and named, as a tribute to Anna Pavlova, part of the impact she had when she toured.

 Herbert ‘Bert’ Sachse was a chef at Perth’s ‘Esplanade Hotel’ in the 1930s.